 - 15. The main roof (P10) is milled from 'Clear Pine' and the edges are prone to damage before gluing into the semicompleted passenger carriage.
 Where the doors of the carriage butt up against the underside of the roof you may need to remove a small section of timber so that the roof sits snugly down in the carriage - 16.
-Glue the clerestory side (P9) with its base unit (P11) making sure that the (P11) is glued centrally towards the top (rounded corners) of the (P9) or 4mm in from the edge.
-Repeat for the other side (P9).
+Glue the clerestory side (P11) with its base unit (P12) making sure that the (P12) is glued centrally towards the top (rounded corners) of the (P11) or 4mm in from the edge.
+Repeat for the other side (P11).
 See photo below

 17. Glue the entire complete clerestory section centrally along the main roof (P10) making sure that there is an even spacing around the sides.
-See photo below
+See the photo below of BE roof but the assembly is the same for an AW